makrai/notes/warstadt19-bertology-npi-ijcai.md

 ## CoLA

-* Corpus of Linguistic Acceptability (CoLA; Warstadt+ 2018) in our experiments to train supervised acceptability classifiers.
-CoLA is a dataset of
+* Corpus of Linguistic Acceptability (CoLA; Warstadt+ 2018) in our experiments to train supervised acceptability classifiers
   * over 10k syntactically diverse example sentences from the linguistics literature with Boolean acceptability labels
   * gathered from diverse sources and represent a wide array of syntactic,